Judd Anstey Chief Communications Officer, Army & Air Force Exchange Service

 Judd Anstey is an Executive Vice President and the Chief Communication Officer for the Army & Air Force Exchange Service (Exchange), at the organization’s headquarters in Dallas.

-The Exchange operates more than 5,000 facilities, including department and convenience stores, restaurants, malls, movie theaters, gas stations and other specialty retail businesses on military installations.
-The Exchange’s operations span 50 states, four U.S. territories and more than 30 countries.
+The Exchange operates more than 5,000 facilities, including department, convenience and military clothing stores, restaurants, malls, movie theaters, gas stations and other specialty retail services on military installations.
+The Exchange’s operations span the Nation, four U.S. territories and more than 30 countries.
 Additionally, the Exchange Credit Program manages a $2.2 billion credit card receivables portfolio.

-The Exchange recruits, hires, promotes and retains a diverse and inclusive workforce.
-A major employer of Veterans and military spouses, the Exchange has hired more than 1,900 Wounded Warriors since 2010 and more than 57,000 Veterans and military spouses since 2013.
+A major employer of Veterans and military spouses, the Exchange has hired more than 2,100 Wounded Warriors since 2010 and 65,000 Veterans and military spouses since 2013.

 Anstey was born in St. Louis.
 He attended Texas Christian University, where he earned a bachelor's degree.